Aiden-ytarame/PAMultiplayer/README.md

 The mod adds a few Multiplayer specific settings you should check out in the in-game settings menu.

 A few settings that you should note are:
-* Player Hit SFX - Changes which players triggers the hit sound.
+* Player Hit SFX - Changes which players triggers the hit sound, available in the Audio tab.
-* Player Hit Warp SFX - Changes which players triggers the warp effect on the song when a player is hit.
+* Player Hit Warp SFX - Changes which players triggers the warp effect on the song when a player is hit, available in the Audio tab.
-* Transparent Nanos - Makes every player other than yourself transparent to make it easier to see yourself.
+* Transparent Nanos - Makes every player other than yourself transparent to make it easier to see yourself, available in the Multiplayer tab.

-### Update Button

-When a new Multiplayer update is available a "Update Multiplayer" button will appear in the main menu, clicking it will automatically update the mod.

 ## Building
-To build the mod from source, make a "lib" folder where the csproj is and put get all the assemblies required from the interop folder bepinex generates with the exception of 3 assemblies.
+To build the mod from source, make a "lib" folder where the csproj is and put all the assemblies required from the **Project Arrhythmia_Data/Managed** folder bepinex generates with the exception of 5 assemblies.
 For these exception you can either use the ones available in any Multiplayer release, or:
-* Facepunch.Steamworks.Win64 - you have build it yourself from the Facepunch.Steamworks source.
+* Facepunch.Steamworks.Win64 - Version 2.4.1 available in their github, taken from the unity package folder.
-> [!NOTE]\
-> You have to build **Facepunch.Steamworks** yourself, the Facepunch.Steamworks release does not work.

-* steam_api64 - You can use the steam_api64 available in Facepunch.Steamworks source as well.
+* steam_api64 - You can use the steam_api64 available in Facepunch.Steamworks release as well.
-* DiscordRPC - Use the latest release of Lachee's discord-rpc-csharp.
+* DiscordRPC - Use version 1.6.1 of Lachee's discord-rpc-csharp available on Github.

 ## Thanks!